Call 24/7 (920) 222-2222

 A commercial business has a duty to provide a safe environment for its workers and customers.
 This duty includes doing everything reasonably necessary to make their property safe.

 If you suffered a slip and fall on the property of a business, they may be found negligent.
-When a business is negligent, you can sue them within three years of the incident.
+When a business is negligent, you can sue them within three years of the incident for the cost of your damages.

 A homeowner, landlord, or any property owner that is not involved in commercial actions on their property has fewer duties to create a safe environment than a private business owner does.
 However, they must maintain their property to avoid exposing people to an unreasonable risk of harm.